Tax is assessed on a fiscal-year, self-assessment basis, which may or may not match the calendar year.

 Interest on late payments

-Late payment of taxes is subject to a monthly 3% interest rate.
+Late payment of taxes is subject to compensatory interest.
+The applicable rate is periodically updated by the tax authorities (3.6% for the first quarter of 2020).
 Interest will start accruing on the day after the filing due date.

 Tax audit process